 VDOT Rural Rustic Road Program: Used to pave existing unpaved roads in rural localities.
 The program was amended in 2011 to provide flexibility in meeting VSMP requirements.

 Virginia Agricultural BMP cost-share program: funds for the voluntary installation of BMPs.

 Virginia Conservation Assistance Program: provides reimbursements to property owners for BMP installation, including cistern construction and rain gardens

-- Rural localities have less impervious surface & more open space for stormwater infiltration & more space for implementing non-structural stormwater practices, such as riparian buffers and reforestation
+- Rural localities have less impervious surface & more open space for stormwater infiltration, and implementing environmental site design and other non-structural stormwater practices

 - Opportunities to address unmanaged stormwater within the existing right-of-way

 - Opportunities to address unmanaged stormwater & water quality issues on private property by partnering with soil and water conservation districts & their voluntary stormwater retrofit cost-share programs.

 - Planned infrastructure improvements can be coordinated with stormwater work to increase efficiency